19hours/sg-statutes/Acts/Parking Places Act.md

 “private parking place” means any land or premises or part thereof owned or occupied by any person other than the Government and used for the parking or housing of —

-(a) one or more motor vehicles other than heavy vehicles; or
+(a) one or more motor vehicles other than heavy vehicles;

+[Act 3 of 2017 wef 30/04/2018]

-(b) one or more heavy vehicles, whether or not in addition to any motor vehicle which is not a heavy vehicle,
+(b) one or more heavy vehicles, whether or not in addition to any motor vehicle which is not a heavy vehicle; or

+[Act 3 of 2017 wef 30/04/2018]

+(c) one or more bicycles, power-assisted bicycles or personal mobility devices or a combination of such vehicles,

+[Act 3 of 2017 wef 30/04/2018]

 but does not include any parking place provided under section 4;

 “Superintendent” means the Superintendent of Car Parks or a Deputy or an Assistant Superintendent of Car Parks appointed under section 3;

-“trailer” means a vehicle drawn by a motor vehicle.
+“trailer” means a vehicle drawn by a motor vehicle;

+[Act 3 of 2017 wef 30/04/2018]

 [10/82; 6/91; 34/93; 28/95; 9/2005]

+“vehicle” means any vehicle whether mechanically propelled or otherwise, and includes a bicycle, a power-assisted bicycle or a personal mobility device.

+[Act 3 of 2017 wef 30/04/2018]

 ### Administration of this Act